Pay a Citation

 Online via Campus Connection

-- Log in to Campus Connection
+- Log into Campus Connection.

-- Select the Current Term
+- Select the current term from the Term drop down menu.

 Pay At Parking Services